drewstaylor/colvis-extras/README.md

 Html hr tags are automatically inserted between different button categories, i.e. bExtras, bClose, bShowAll, bRestore etc. as a visual aid to organizing the button types into categories.

-To turn off hr tag separators comment out the lines like:
+To turn off hr tag separators comment out the lines like these:

     nSpanHR = this._fnColSeparate();
     this.dom.collection.appendChild( nSpanHR );